Hugh Dalton: President of the Board of Trade

+In 1945, Dalton announced that Labour would only win a general election "with the votes of the football crowd", arguing that Labour needed to take a populist stance that would appeal to working-class men who were not necessarily socialists but were only loyal to their local football clubs.
+When Germany surrendered on 8 May 1945, it was not clear if Labour would press for a general election by leaving the coalition government or continue the coalition until the war with Japan was won.
+Dalton favoured continuing the coalition government headed by Churchill into peacetime, but at a Labour Party conference in Blackpool on 19 May 1945 the delegates led by Herbert Morrison voted overwhelmingly to leave the coalition and thus force a general election.

 Chancellor of the Exchequer

+Appointment

 After the unexpected Labour victory in the 1945 general election Dalton wished to become Foreign Secretary, but the job was instead given to Ernest Bevin.
 Dalton, with his skills in economics, became Chancellor of the Exchequer.
 Alongside Bevin, Clement Attlee, Herbert Morrison and Stafford Cripps, Dalton was one of the "Big Five" of the Labour government.

 In his biography of Attlee and Churchill, Leo McKinstry wrote: "Attlee had initially decided that two of the other most vital jobs, the Treasury and the Foreign Office, should be filled by Bevin and Dalton respectively.
 But the King had baulked at the idea of Dalton as Foreign Secretary, seeing him as untrustworthy and partisan.
 Similarly, the Foreign Office exerted pressure against Dalton, the outgoing Foreign Secretary Anthony Eden declaring that ‘it should be Bevin’."
+In 1944, Dalton, a Zionist, called for the establishment of a Jewish state in Palestine.
+He argued for population transfer, stating, "Let the Arabs be encouraged to move out, as the Jews move in."
+He went even further and discussed the possibility of "extending the present Palestinian boundaries, by agreement with Egypt, Syria, or Trans-Jordan."
+In private, Dalton often referred to people of colour as "diseased nigger communities" or "wogs."
+Between 1945 and 1948, the three principal Zionist groups in Palestine, the Haganah on the left and the Irgun and Lehi (which the British called the "Stern Gang") on the right waged a guerrilla struggle against the British.
+Dalton for all his support for Zionism was described as being "appalled" by the attacks on British soldiers and policemen, especially by the ruthless tactics of the Irgun and Stern Gang.